The main phases of the fundraising process

 - signing, closing support to really get the investment you wanted!

-An experienced advisor not just lead you through a process you may never met, but makes it possible to close the deal within the planned timeframe and at fair conditions.
-Meanwhile the entrepreneur has more time what really matters: the core business, the company itself.
+An experienced advisor does not just lead you through a process you may have never met, but makes it possible to close the deal within the planned timeframe and at fair conditions.
+Meanwhile the entrepreneur has more time for what really matters: the core business, the company itself.

 The real adventure starts after the investment round is closed.
 You are there to realize what you planned.
 With experience of strategy execution, we are here to help you, so you can leverage hundreds of lessons learned.

 Dynamically growing businesses may need further – next round – financing.

 Our advisors are eager to support you in